ignigoliz/amanuensis/README.md

 </p>

 # Pin Mapping
-The code provided expects certain Arduino Mega pins to be connected to certain EEPROM pins.
+Certain Arduino Mega pins must be connected to certain EEPROM pins.

-The Arduino Mega shield that I built implements such mapping.
-It is the following one:

 > **Note**
 > You can define your own mapping at `src/arduino/EEPROM_interface.ino`

+ The DIY Shield implements the following mapping between Arduino Mega pins and EEPROM pins:

 | 28c256 Pin | Arduino Pin |
 | :--------: | :---------: |